 Coconut palms on Seven Commandos Beach

-The tree swing on Seven Commandos Beach
+The tree swing

 BIG LAGOON EL NIDO

 The next stop of Tour A El Nido is the famous Big Lagoon at Miniloc Island.
-When we arrived on the boat I could finally see why Big Lagoon was at the top of everyone’s list of things to in El Nido!
+When we arrived on the boat I could finally see why Big Lagoon was at the top of everyone’s list of things to do in El Nido!

 One of the best activities to do at Big Lagoon El Nido is to rent a kayak and paddle your way through the opening of the lagoon and explore the deep blue waters inside.
 The cost to rent a kayak is an additional 250 pesos which is worth every cent.

 If you opt not to go kayaking in Big Lagoon, it’s possible to swim from the boat into the opening of the lagoon where the water is quite shallow.

-I decided to fly my DJI Mavic Drone at Big Lagoon El Nido to capture the beauty of it all from a birds-eye perspective.
+I decided to fly my drone camera to capture the beauty of it all from a birds-eye perspective.
 Safe to say these were my favorite photos I took on the El Nido island hopping tour!

-Kayaking at Big Lagoon El Nido
+Big Lagoon El Nido

 SECRET LAGOON EL NIDO

-Secret Lagoon El Nido is around the corner from Big Lagoon which is the next stop on El Nido Tour A. The name isn’t quite fitting for this location as it’s one of the more popular spots for most El Nido boat tours.
+Secret Lagoon El Nido is around the corner from Big Lagoon which is the next stop on the tour.
+The name isn’t quite fitting for this location as it’s one of the more popular spots for most El Nido boat tours.

 The limestone cliffs that envelop Secret Lagoon are some of the most impressive ones that you’ll come across when Island Hopping in El Nido.
 You could marvel at these classic El Nido cliffs for hours and ponder how they came to be.

-Book Now ∼ El Nido Tour A
+Book Now → El Nido Tour A

-Limestone cliffs at Secret Lagoon El Nido
+Limestone cliffs in El Nido

-El Nido Secret Lagoon
+Exploring the Secret Lagoon

-Buffet lunch on the boat – Tour A El Nido
+Buffet lunch on the boat

 Last but not least on Tour A El Nido is Shimizu Island.
 Yet another natural beauty that lies in the archipelago of islands in the north of Palawan!